 Does not prevent transmission of sexually transmitted infections (STI's)

-The portions of the vas tubes above where they were divided still have live sperm.
-Men are still considered fertile and must continue birth control until their semen is examined microscopically at 12 weeks or greater to verify they are sperm free.
+The portions of divided vas tubes above still have live sperm.
+Men are still considered fertile and must continue birth controls until their semen is examined microscopically at 12 weeks or greater to verify they are sperm free.

-Bleeding can occur during or after vasectomy, but it is less common with no scalpel vasectomy.
-If this occurs within the scrotum, drainage of a scrotal hematoma (blood clot) in a hospital operating room could be necessary.
+Bleeding can occur during or after vasectomy, but it is less common with no a scalpel vasectomy.
+If this occurs within the scrotum, drainage of a scrotal hematoma, (blood clot) in a hospital operating room could be necessary.
 Smaller hematomas do not require surgical drainage, but tender swelling can last for 2 to 4 weeks.
 Both large and small hematomas are very rare.
-If the scrotal skin bleeds at the vasectomy access site, the scrotum can become discolored (black and blue) for about a week; this is more common than swelling.
+If the scrotal skin bleeds at the vasectomy access site, the scrotum can become discolored (black and blue) for about a week.
 Infection is also a rare complication.

-Recanalization is the development of a channel for sperm flow between the two cut ends of the vas.
-If this happens during the healing process (early), the semen never becomes sperm-free until the vasectomy is repeated.
-If recanalization happens late (months or years after a man's semen has been examined and declared sperm-free), an unplanned pregnancy could result; but the odds of this occurring are far less after vasectomy than the odds of pregnancy with any other form of birth control including birth control pills and tubal ligation (female sterilization).
-Failure rates of vasectomy are <1%.
+Recanalization is the development of a channel for sperm to flow between the two cut ends of the vas.
+If this happens during the healing process, the semen won't become sperm-free until the vasectomy is repeated.
+If recanalization happens late (months or years after a man's semen has been examined and declared sperm-free), an unplanned pregnancy could result; but the odds of this occurring are far less after vasectomy than the odds of pregnancy with any other form of birth control.
+This includes birth control pills and tubal ligation (female sterilization).
+Failure rates of vasectomy are less than 1%.